standing-o/Combined_Dataset_for_Speech_Emotion_Recognition/README.md

 EmotionLines: An Emotion Corpus of Multi-Party Conversations. arXiv preprint arXiv:1802.08379 (2018).

-- Number of Dataset: Train, Test, Dev (We only used the train data.)
+- Train, Test, Dev (We only used the train data.)
-- MELD has 1400+ dialogues and 13,000+ utterances from 'Friends.
+- MELD has 1400+ dialogues and 13,000+ utterances from Friends.
 - `Emotion` 7 Classes: Anger, Disgust, Sadness, Joy, Neutral, Surprise and Fear
 - `Sentiment`: Positive, Negative and Neutral

 ### 3) [MLEnd](https://www.kaggle.com/datasets/jesusrequena/mlend-spoken-numerals)
-> The MLEnd datasets have been created by students at the School of Electronic Engineering and Computer Science, Queen Mary University of London.
+> MLEnd has been created by students at the School of Electronic Engineering and Computer Science, Queen Mary University of London.

-- 31 nationalities and 42 unique languages, 154 speakers
+- 31 nationalities, 42 unique languages and 154 speakers
-- Each audio recording corresponds to one English numeral (from "zero" to "billion") that is read using different intonations
+- Each audio recording corresponds to one English numeral (from "zero" to "billion") that is read using different intonations.
 - Number of Dataset: 32654
 - `Emotion` 4 Classes: Neutral, Bored, Excited and Question
 - It contains `Nationality` feature.